Aravindr111/Calculator/README.md

 # Basic Calculator App

 A simple and user-friendly calculator application that performs basic arithmetic operations including addition, subtraction, multiplication, and division.
-Built with HTML, CSS, and JavaScript, this app provides an intuitive interface for quick calculations.
+Built with HTML, CSS, and React Js, this app provides an intuitive interface for quick calculations.

 ## Features